 Cancelling capitol-city micro-management unshackles the marvelous talent in the trenches to devise amazing learning innovations.
 When creative and entrepreneurial freedom blossoms and thrives, innovation and discovery can bubble away where it should, in each classroom.

 The best and brightest approaches, ideas, and practices can arise from the hundreds of thousands of communities and exceptional minds across the country, available for dissemination and adoption.

 Every schoolhouse and every classroom is a potential learning innovation incubator, but only if we jettison the one-size-fits-all-top-down educratic micro-management culture.

 We must stop begging centralized and distant rulers for innovations in the local classroom.
 We must staunchly dis-invite the capitol-city educrats from managing local schoolhouses,.
 We must send the educrats back into the classrooms, some of them at least.
 Many of them just need to find new professions.
 We must recapture local fiscal control.

 Elected officials and their appointees are the people’s servants, not the reverse.

 Is more local control a perfect solution, heck no, there are none, get over it.

 But one-size-fits-all creates one-mistake-for-everyone, and it’s sure as hell not working folks.
 The centralized approach is dysfunctional, and it has long been broken.

-It is time to change our thinking, call out the educrats and kick them out of our classrooms.
-And we must demand our local money back.
+It is time to change our thinking, call out the educrats, kick them out of our classrooms, and demand our local money returned.

 “Copyright © 27MAR17 by Steven A. Schwab”